@bagawork/framework

 The npm package @bagawork/framework

 contains the various framework classes, components and functions that is needed to run a BagaWork app.
-Checkout the Documentation pages to learn how most of these works (that page only contains the documentation for the public things, the package also contains some things that are only used internally).
+Checkout the Documentation pages to learn how most of these works.
+That page does mostly contain the documentation for the public things in the package, and this page contains the documentation for the rest.

 Quick start